heathhenley/AOC/README.md

 ### Day 20:
 Part 1 done at lunch today, going to have to try to tackle part 2 after work.

+Part 2 is done!
+Needed to figure out when all the parents of the node that feeds into 'rx' cycle.
+Then you can compute when they will all cycle using lcm of all of them.
+I had a bug checking for this because I was checking after the signals had completed.
+You actually have to check anytime 'rx' gets a signal because more could happen after that point and it will seem like the parents aren't flipping.
+Thanks to discord user invakid404 for the help with that - I would have taken a while to find that bug!